 Senator Manchin and His Billionaire Sponsors Have It All Wrong

-Democratic, West Virginian Senator Joe Manchin was recently fretting about his dire prediction that passage of his fellow Democrats’ $3.5 Trillion Reconciliation Bill (only he and fellow Democratic Senator Kyrsten Sinema of Arizona are blocking it) would result in a “welfare state.”
+Democratic, West Virginia Senator Joe Manchin was recently fretting about his dire prediction that passage of his 48 fellow Democrats’ $3.5 Trillion Reconciliation Bill (only he and fellow Democratic Senator Kyrsten Sinema of Arizona are blocking it) would result in a “welfare state.”
+This term, and others like it, have been slung around in the political arena with the obligatory choruses of gasps by the ultra-conservatives and neoliberals since the Reagan administration on.
 The truth is that “promoting” and “providing for” “the general welfare” of the people of this country is a fundamental principle that the founders enshrined in the U.S. Constitution in its Preamble and in Article I, Section 8:

 We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
 (Preamble, emphasis added)

 The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defence and general Welfare of the United States; but all Duties, Imposts and Excises shall be uniform throughout the United States; (Article, I Section 8, emphasis added)